stevespringett/Alpine/README.md

 about due to many commonalities between several of my personal and professional projects.

-Alpine provides the basis for quickly developing a 'Thin Server Architecture'.
+Alpine provides the basis for quickly developing a '**Thin Server Architecture**'.
 This type of architecture shifts the role of webapps to being API providers with little or no responsibility for server-side HTML rendering.
 This type of architecture is perfect for client-side rendered webapps that rely heavily